Monday, August 15, 2016

 Father in heaven, by your grace the virgin mother of your incarnate Son was blessed in bearing him, but still more blessed in keeping your word: Grant us who honor the exaltation of her lowliness to follow the example of her devotion to your will; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-When we come to the month of August we prepare for one of the great Holy Days of the Church Year—the Feast of St. Mary the Virgin on the fifteenth.
+When we come to the month of August we prepare for one of the great Holy Days of the Church Year—the Feast of St. Mary the Virgin, on August fifteenth.

 Anglicans put a somewhat different focus on this day.
 We call it the Feast of St. Mary the Virgin, Mother of Our Lord because for us St. Mary's primary identity is found in her unique relationship with her son.
 At every turn in her witness, she points to Christ; in this, she teaches us how we ourselves are to be living "God-bearers" in the world through our witness.